 - Use orthodox spelling.
 Forget “nite”, “thru” and “pleez”.
 Forget simplified spelling, forget Internet slang.
 It distracts the reader and makes your posts hard to read and understand.
 Use the standard words.

 - Avoid fancy words.
 To use the language well, you should cherish its classic form.
 Do not be tempted by a fancy word when there is a plain word to use.
 Same with foreign language expressions.
 As long as you have an English word for it, use it.

 - Do not take shortcuts at the cost of clarity.
 Write things out.
 Do not use initials of abbreviations unless you are certain it will be understood by your readers.
 There are readers that encounter the name for the first time, make it easy for them to see the words.
 Start your articles by writing names in full and shorten them later in the article.

 “The Elements of Style” has some great tips for bloggers, it contains rules of grammar and is a great helping hand to people who express themselves in writing.
-Following these writing tips will certainly make your life easier, make the life of your readers easier and will contribute towards your articles becoming a bigger success.
-If you prefer to see this advice in an infographic format take a look here.
+Following these writing tips will certainly make your life easier, make your content more interesting for your audience and will contribute towards your articles becoming a bigger success.
+For more advice on creating thrilling and shareable online content go here.